s/y Nine of Cups

 flitted about and around the water.

-The very, very best animal we saw, however,
+The very, very best animal we've seen,

-was this coyote running along the ridge.
-We saw
+however, was this coyote running along the

-him again later traveling with a friend.
+ridge.
+We saw him again later traveling with a

 The ponds were teeming with life, but from a